cruse-charles/StarWarsbnb/README.md

 ### Reviews

-A user will be able to create a review for a listing
+A user will be able to create a review for a listing on the listing's show page.
+The review will be added to the page without having to refresh the page.
+User's will not be able to edit/remove the reviews of other users.
+When deleting a review, it will also be deleted without having to refresh the page.

+StarWarsbnb was created within a 14 day timeframe.
+Thank you for checking out my project!